yangsssu/ORCHIDEE-CROP/README.md

 # ORCHIDEE-CROP
-This is the initial version of the ORCHIDEE-CROP used in the paper, "Future warming increases the chance of success of maize-wheat double cropping in Europe", which is in review in Nature Communications.
+This is the version of the ORCHIDEE-CROP used in the paper, "Future warming increases the chance of success of maize-wheat double cropping in Europe".

 Authors
 Yang Su a, b, c, Ronny Lauerwald a, David Makowski d, Nicolas Viovy b, Nicolas Guilpart e, Peng Zhu b, f, Benoit Gabrielle a, Philippe Ciais b